oasis-tcs/openc2-tc-ops/FAQ.md

 * __Is there an OpenC2 API?__ Yes.
 A network API can be considered a contract that says if a client sends a request to a server in a specified format, the server will always return a response in a specified format or initiate a defined action.
 The OpenC2 Language Specification and Actuator Profiles together define the request and response content and expected actions, and a Transfer Specification defines the communication-related portions of the "specified format".

 * __How does OpenC2 relate to...__
-  * _the [OASIS Collaborative Automated Course of Action Operations (CACAO) for Cyber Security TC](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cacao)?_ CACAO's goal is defining the standard for implementing course of action playbooks for cybersecurity operations.
+  * _the [OASIS Collaborative Automated Course of Action Operations (CACAO) for Cyber Security TC](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cacao)?_ CACAO's goal is defining the standard for creating machine-readable course of action playbooks for cybersecurity operations.
+CACAO will have the ability of integrating different languages for controlling components that are part of cyber defense ecosystems, thus, OpenC2 is a candidate.
-  * _STIX COA?_
+  * _STIX COA?_ Structured Threat Information Expression (STIX™) is a language and serialization format used to exchange cyber threat intelligence (CTI).
+One of the STIX Domain Objects (SDOs), Course of Action, has the ability to capture structured/automated courses of action.
+OpenC2 can be utilized to populate STIX COA SDOs for sharing automated courses of action for the purpose of responding to cyber incidents in cyber-relevant time.
   * _[MISP](https://www.misp-project.org/features.html)?_ MISP originally stood for
   Malware Information Sharing Platform but it has evolved to "Open Source Threat Intelligence Platform & Open Standards For Threat Information Sharing" according to its homepage.